nishashrestha45/Xcelligence-Time-Course/README.md

 - Open TERMINAL on VS Code, if that is not visible vlivk on "ctrl+`" to show the hidden TERMINAL.

-- Install Virtual Environment on your machine in that TERMINAL.
+- If this is not the very first time you are setting up your Python Virtual Environment on your machine in that TERMINAL, then

     i.
 Run: `py -3 -m venv venv`

     ii.
+RUn `pip install -r requirements.txt`

-If you are using **Windows**, run: `source venv/Scripts/activate` or if you are using **mac**, run: `source venv/bin/activate` to activate the Python virtual environment.
+- If you already had setup your Python Virtual Environment then just activate your existing virtual environmnet by sourcing it.
+To source, if you are using **Windows**, run: `source venv/Scripts/activate` or if you are using **mac**, run: `source venv/bin/activate` to activate the Python virtual environment.

 - Run: `python extract.py` to get output on "output/output_for_<Name_of_your_Source_File>.xlsx".